 |OPEN||Olive Edis - an Introduction||Olive Edis was a woman ahead of her time - a professional photographer, businesswoman, adventurous traveller, lecturer, a friend of fishermen and kings and much more.|

 |OPEN||Sheringham Lifeboats||Sheringham has a long history with lifeboats and our collection includes four of them - all of which served the town.
 Tony Sadler, who was involved in their collection and restoration, has some stories to tell....|

 |OPEN||Sheringham - history and development||An interesting general video about the history and development of Sheringham over 150 years or so.|

 If you enjoy browsing these exhibitions, you can support us by making a donation to the museum.
-Click the button below and wait a second or two -
+Your donation will go towards the archival housing of the artefacts and any conservation work required to keep them in the best possible condition.
+Click the button below and wait for a second or two....

 Return to our Home page